-So how does GPS actually work on your wearables and what can impact on its performance when you're out and about?
+So how does GPS actually work on our wearables and what can impact its performance when we're out and about?
 We break down why it's so damn important to get to grips with.

 Satellites gone, up to the skies

 We'll start in space because, why not?
-Solar powered satellites have been orbiting the earth since the 70s when they were placed there by the U.S. Department of Defence.
+Solar-powered satellites have been orbiting the earth since the 70s when they were placed there by the U.S. Department of Defense.

 So how do satellites in space work out whether you're on Brewer Street or Frith Street?
-Well, each satellite orbit the earth in a very precise path twice a day and send microwave signals to GPS receivers which take this data and use triangulation to determine your exact location.
+Well, each satellite orbits the earth in a very precise path twice a day and sends microwave signals to GPS receivers, which take this data and use triangulation to determine your exact location.
 At any one time a receiver needs to detect at least three satellites for latitude and longitude and four satellites to add your altitude.

 What is trilateration?
 Essentially, the receiver in your smartphone or running watch takes the time the signal was sent from the satellite and the time the receiver receives it and uses that difference to work out how far away the satellite is.
 It repeats this distance and time lag measurement for further satellites in relation to the receiver (you) and can then work out your exact position and track this as you move.
 Clever.